The purpose of this procedure is to provide guidelines for the implementation of JCU’s Special Studies Program Policy.

 2.2.
 Applications for SSP must be made on the prescribed application form as amended from time to time.

 2.3.
-The application must be forwarded to the Head of Academic Group (or Manager reporting to the Dean of Directorates) by the prescribed date.
+The application must be forwarded to the Academic Head (or Manager reporting to the Dean of Directorates) by the prescribed date.

 2.4.
 The application must be submitted at least six months prior to the proposed start date of the SSP.

 3.1.
-Role of the Head of Academic Group (or Manager reporting to the Dean of Directorates) and Dean
+Role of the Academic Head (or Manager reporting to the Dean of Directorates) and Dean

 3.2.
 Prior to assessing a staff member’s application for SSP, eligibility will be confirmed in accordance with the eligibility requirements outlined in the Special Studies Program Policy.